arrising/trivia-game/Api/TriviaGame.Api/README.md

 1) Models: Data models go here, seperated by entities and Dto
 1) Providers: Business logic for requests are applied here, connected to controllers
 1) Middleware: Global functions to run on requets
+### SqlLite Database
+Updateing database
+1. Install the ef command line, if not already installed:
+   1. `dotnet tool install --global dotnet-ef --version 7.0.9`
+1. Open a command prompt to the TriviaGame.Api project folder (trivia-game\Api\TriviaGame.Api\TriviaGame.Api)
+1. Use migrate the command *(using -v for verbose)* :
+   1. `dotnet ef migrations add {changeName} -v`
+1. Wait for migration script to complete

 ## TriviaGame.Api.IntegrationTests
 Intrgration tests live here